 Prevents pathogens and the diseases they cause.
 Topics include morphology, behavior, characteristics, and activities of common microorganisms and techniques of identification, culturing, staining, counting, and isolating microorganisms.
 Laboratory experience builds upon activities presented in MCB 2010 and includes identification of characteristics of common micro-organisms and culturing micro-organism activities.
+This course may be available via distance education delivery methods.
 Outside work required.